California state bar investigating Avenatti’s Tully dealings, according to letter

 The assigned bar officials identified in the document did not return phone messages this week.
 A spokesman for the California bar, which is responsible for licensing and disciplining attorneys in the state, said Friday the agency won’t comment about ongoing investigations or even confirm whether a complaint is being investigated.

-Avenatti, whose law practice is based in Newport Beach, Calif., has denied the allegations raised by Nold, saying in an email to The Seattle Times Friday that the bar hadn’t notified of him any complaint or investigation into his conduct.
+Avenatti, whose law practice is based in Newport Beach, Calif., has denied the allegations raised by Nold, saying in emails to The Seattle Times Friday that the bar hadn’t notified of him any complaint or investigation into his conduct.

-“The letter does not mean that the State Bar finds any merit to David Nold’s baseless claims,” Avenatti added in the email.
+“The letter does not mean that the State Bar finds any merit to David Nold’s baseless claims,” Avenatti added in an email.
 “I have received nothing from the State Bar and I am confident that I will be fully exonerated.”

 Avenatti also called Nold an “unethical lawyer,” citing a judge’s contempt order issued against Nold this month for providing reporters with a transcript of a deposition Avenatti gave last year that the court had restricted from disclosure.